 Kent has also won Open Grand Championships and Open Ranch Grand Championships at the Houston and San Antonio Stock Shows, and has won Grand Champion and Reserve Grand Champion several times at the National Western Stock Show in Denver.

 Kent's training methods have been proven to work on all breeds and all ages of dogs.
 He has a unique way of teaching that helps handlers learn to build a strong working relationship with their dog, with an emphasis on communicating clearly, quietly and fairly.
-His methods teach the dogs to be responsible partners capable of being successful in practical ranch work, at home or on the trial field.
+His methods are focused on the actions and reactions of the livestock, and teach the dogs to be responsible partners capable of being successful in practical ranch work, at home or on the trial field.

 Lori has competed successfully on both sheep and cattle, though photography is now her main focus.
 She has been the Official Photographer for the National Cattledog Association Finals, the United States Border Collie Handlers Association Finals, the Mountain States Stockdog Association National Finals, and the Australian Shepherd Club of American Nationals in addition to numerous local and regional trials.